olekuhlmann/llm-magnet-connector/README.md

 # LLM Magnet Connector

 This application automates connecting two parts of a magnet model using LLMs.
 This project is part of a collaboration between CERN and Cleverdist SA under the FCC-ee HTS4 research project at CERN.

+Details on this project are not disclosed to the public at this time.

 ## Usage
 To use this application, follow these steps.